PreschoolKindergartenFirst Grade

 Step 4: Use a Variety of Tools

-Don't limit your child to just pencils.
-Let them write with crayons, chunky sidewalk chalk, finger paints, or even water on a chalkboard.
-Using different tools builds hand strength and prevents burnout.
-For a durable, high-quality experience, our kindergarten workbooks are printed on thick, US-made paper that can withstand a variety of writing tools, providing the best tactile experience.
+Don’t feel stuck with pencils.
+Let your child write with crayons, chunky sidewalk chalk, finger paints, or even water on a chalkboard.
+Different tools build hand strength and can reduce burnout.
+For a durable, high-quality experience, our kindergarten workbooks are printed on thick, US-made paper that holds up well with a variety of writing tools, so your child gets a better tactile experience from the start.

 The best way to get a child to learn is to make them forget they are learning at all.- Sunny Hedge